douglasgreen/outlines/computing/programming_languages/php.en.md

         -   Both MySQLi and PDO provide advanced error handling mechanisms, such as exceptions in PDO, which can be used for more robust error reporting and handling.

 Advanced MySQL techniques, combined with the capabilities of MySQLi and PDO in PHP, allow developers to handle complex data with efficiency and security.
 Understanding these advanced aspects is crucial for developing scalable, secure, and high-performance web applications.

 ## Session Management and Cookies

-### Session Management and Cookies in PHP

 Session management and cookies are essential for maintaining state and storing data across different pages of a web application.
 PHP provides built-in support for both, allowing for effective user tracking and data persistence.

-#### Working with Sessions
+### Working with Sessions

 1.  **Starting a Session**: